What should runners do in training a week before half marathon races?

 East breakfast.
-Giving yourself plenty of time for your body to digest your food is key.
+Give yourself plenty of time for your body to digest your food is key.

-You don’t want to get 7 miles into the race and end up having to jump into a port john.
+You don't want to get 7 miles into the race and end up having to jump into a porta john.

-Allowing yourself ample time to digest your food by getting up earlier will ensure you are set up for success on the day of the race.
+Allow yourself ample time to digest your food.
+This will ensure you are set up for success on the day of the race.

 Do your best to hold back the first few miles.